 The opening keynote speaker will be Dr. L.D.
 Britt.
 The renowned surgeon and health disparities researcher is the Chairman of the Department of Surgery at Eastern Virginia Medical School.
 Dr. Trenance Williams, a passionate and energetic preacher, teacher, and psalmist is the closing luncheon speaker.
-Other guest speakers include scholars like Dr. Safiya George, HIV researcher; Attorney Veronica Williams; and Dr. Mike Bonner of the American Diabetes Association.
+Other guest speakers include scholars like Dr. Safiya George, HIV researcher; Attorney Veronica Williams; and Dr. Mack Bonner of the American Diabetes Association.

 Join us as at our "Home by the Sea,” as we educate and equip participants through renowned keynote speakers, workshops, health screenings, and physical fitness strategies aimed at prolonging life.